 We chased down second hand shop fittings and, little by little, things started to take shape.
 Thinking it was a long shot, we asked Australian of the year 2015 and advocate against family violence and violence against women, Rosie Batty, to officiate over our official opening.
 Her acceptance changed many things, we attracted so much publicity and it put us on the map.

-More and more clients came and we are now averaging approximately 40 clients per month.
+More and more clients arrived and we are now averaging approximately 50 clients per month.
 In a very short space of time, we have made a great impact on the Peninsula.
 Our client numbers are still growing, donations of clothes have increased, and our name has become well known.
 We have added educational programs that assist clients with interview preparation.
 We have also added a line of toiletries and essentials which have been welcomed by all our clients.

 We are the only charitable organisation in Victoria offering this type of unique service.
 Our future is looking good, and we hope to continue to assist larger numbers of women and girls as we grow.
 100% of all funds donated to us, or monies we raise ourselves, goes into creating a better service for our clients.